Islanders center Brock Nelson, right, celebrates with Kyle Palmieri after...

 Of course, there’s plenty of time to recover, and the Islanders will be getting back top-line forwards Anthony Duclair (lower body) and Mathew Barzal (upper body) and defenseman Adam Pelech (jaw) presumably within the next month.

 However, president/general manager Lou Lamoriello and coach Patrick Roy must be brutally honest in how they assess the team.
+For now, both continue to show unwavering faith in the group.

 “It’s nothing that I didn’t feel strongly about with the character that’s in that room and seeing more than one player take opportunities and do something with it and also the veterans take charge,” Lamoriello said during the trip when asked what he’s learned about his team through the spate of injuries.
 “That’s basically what I’ve seen.”

-2. They better be better at home.
+2. Better be better at home

-3. The Brock Nelson/Kyle Palmieri discussion is coming.
-Soon.
+3. The Brock Nelson/Kyle Palmieri discussion is coming — soon

 This won’t be an easy discussion or decision for Lamoriello at all.

 But the Islanders may be hanging around the playoff periphery leading up to the trade deadline, as has been the case for all but one of Lamoriello’s six previous seasons in charge.
 Would he restock the organizational assets or go for it again?
-And would Lamoriello commit new, multi-season deals to either at their age?
+And would Lamoriello commit new multi-season deals to either at their age?
 History suggests he might.

 Again, not an easy discussion.